Home / The Journal

 Where the Portland market actually is

-As of mid-2026, the Portland metro median sits around $535,000, up a modest 1.8% year over year.
-We're carrying about three months of inventory — a balanced market, which is a polite way of saying buyers have choices again.
+As of mid-2026, the Portland median sale price sits around $535,000, up a modest 1.8% year over year.
+The metro is carrying about three months of inventory, which is a balanced market, which is a polite way of saying buyers have choices again.

 Why algorithms miss in Portland specifically